leontoddjohnson/prenorns/docs/ide_setup.md

     As for the disabled diagnostic, I just do that because I don't like squiggly lines all over the place with lowercase function names.

 Now we should have all the wonderful autocompletion tools that VS Code and the Lua extension have to offer.
 Sleep soundly.

+*Note: Sometimes, for this to work, you may need to type `midi = require 'midi'` at the top of your script (for instance, if you're using `midi`).
+Save it, and then you can delete the line.
+VS code caches the relationship for as long as the script file is open.*

 ## 4 Running Scripts